json-schema-faker/json-schema-faker/CONTRIBUTING.md

 * When submitting *bugs* (or inappropriate behavior), do *paste your schema example* if only it's possible.
 This will prevent us from explicitly asking you to do this.
 * When submitting *PRs*, ship them under the `develop` branch.
 * The testing approach architecture is described in [spec/README.md](spec/README.md).
-* For commits, in order to pass the tests, the developer will need a coveralls.io account synced with github.
-Lack of it will result in 422 Error (see [this failed travis job](https://travis-ci.org/ducin/json-schema-faker/builds/62396254))
 * PR without specs will not be merged soon.

 ## Releasing new versions